mael-insa/d7020e_lab3_mael/examples/EX4_README.md

 Discuss in your own words the results compared to the `Max number cycles` for the sum implementations.
 Do you see a correlation between the `symex` results and the actual execution.

 Hints, you run under two slightly different ISAs, moreover the underlying processor implementation also differs, thus some deviance is expected.
-Moreover, the `nrf52840` unless perfectly aligned for the instruction cache has additional OH for instruction fetches and pipeline filling.
+Moreover, the `nrf52840` unless perfectly aligned for the instruction cache has additional OH for instruction fetches and pi   peline filling.
 Based on these insights discuss your obtained results.

 [Your discussion regarding cycle-counts vs `symex` max number cycles]